artsy/README/playbooks/engineer-workflow.md

 Wait, what?
 What prefix?
-We use [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) prefixes in our PR titles, because by default, we squash our commits when merging a PR, and this means that the squashed commit automatically ends up using the conventional commit format.
+We use [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) prefixes in our PR titles, because by default, we squash our commits when merging a PR, and this means that the squashed commit automatically ends up using the Conventional Commit format.
 Using the prefix in your branch name is not essential, but it's, well, nice.

 ### Commit Messages